tech-supportpremium/Invoice-generator/README.md

  **Linux**  `InvoiceGenerator`  `chmod +x` and run

- Homebrew is also available for macOS and Linux: 'brew install tech-supportpremium/tap/invoice-generator'
+ Homebrew is also available for macOS and Linux: `brew install tech-supportpremium/tap/invoice-generator`

 ---